scalacenter/platform/sbt-platform/docs/ci-integration.md

 > Read [Get latest Docker image](#latest-docker-image) if Drone keeps failing
 > to find the binary in the Docker image.

-### Add your special tokens to the image
+### Add your special tokens to the image {#secrets}

 Drone secrets allow you to store sensitive information like passwords and tokens.
 Think of the GitHub, Bintray and Sonatype tokens your sbt infrastructure may need.

-Secrets are scoped to an image, and are only visible if `.drone.yml` has been signed.
+Secrets are scoped to a repository, and are only visible if `.drone.yml` has been signed.
 They are mapped to environment variables in the Docker images.

 To add a secret, use the Drone CLI: